DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

         righty_old = righty
 ```

-Ok now we chcked that. but even if we detect enough points.Wahta bout quality of that points.
+Ok now we checked that. but even if we detect enough points.Waht about quality of that points.
 Therefore I chose to try from scipy.stats.stats import pearsonr () and add a sensful threshold.

 * pearsonr() returns a two-tuple consisting of the correlation coefficient and the corresponding p-value:

 * The correlation coefficient can range from -1 to +1.
 The null hypothesis is that the two variables are uncorrelated.
 The p-value is a number between zero and one that represents the probability that your data would have arisen if the null hypothesis were true.

-So it looks inside the sanity check function:
+So it looks inside the sanity check function.
+One can find it in the sliding_window..()

 ```python
     ret_left = pearsonr (left_fitx_old, left_fitx)